Roles and responsibilities

 Prior to this, Jo held a number of senior finance roles at Sky working across diverse areas including advertising, programming, marketing, digital and investments.Jo has an honors degree from the University of Birmingham in Accounting and Commerce and is a member of the Institute of Chartered Accountants England and Wales (ICAEW).

-Tamara was previously a Partner at McKinsey & Company, where she spent a decade in the global healthcare practice, plus led McKinsey’s knowledge and client work on entrepreneurship and tech clusters.
+Tamara was previously a Partner at McKinsey & Company, where she was a leader in the European and North American Healthcare Practices, and led McKinsey’s knowledge and client work on entrepreneurship in healthcare, life sciences, digital and technology.

-She has published widely on high growth entrepreneurship and healthcare ecosystems, and presented at several global forums including TedXNHS, MIT, the G8 Innovation Conference and the World Bank.
+Tamara has published widely on high-growth entrepreneurship and is an experienced public speaker on scaleup ecosystems and digital health entrepreneurship, having presented at several global forums including TedXNHS, MIT, the G8 Innovation Conference and the World Bank.

 CEO, Queen Elizabeth II Centre (QEII)